inlets/docs.inlets.dev/docs/uplink/create-tunnels.md

   licenseRef:
     name: inlets-uplink-license
     namespace: tunnels
-  tokenRef:
++  tokenRef:
-    name: acmeco-token
++    name: acmeco-token
-    namespace: tunnels
++    namespace: tunnels
   tcpPorts:
   - 8080
 ```

+The `tokenRef` section is used to reference the secret containing the token.

-Clients can now connect to the tunnel using the custom token.
+Clients can now connect to the tunnel using the pre-defined token.

 ### Node selection and annotations for tunnels